 - 3.1.
 This Annual Position Statement (APS) sets out the housing land supply position for Dorset Council for the base date 1 April 2024.
 Dorset Council covers the former districts/boroughs of East Dorset, North Dorset, Purbeck, West Dorset and Weymouth and Portland.
-On the 1 April 2024, the adopted Local Plans covering these former local authority areas are now more than 5 years old. - 3.2.
+On the 1 April 2024, the adopted Local Plans covering these former local authority areas were more than 5 years old.
+However, a new Purbeck Local Plan was going through the examination process at this time and was subsequently adopted on 18 July 2024. - 3.2.
 As set out in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG), when an adopted Local Plan is more than 5 years old, the housing requirement is the local housing need figure calculated using the standard methodology set out in PPG.
-The latest local housing need figure for the Dorset Council area is calculated to be 1,793 dwellings per annum.1 - 3.3.
-The Dorset Council area can demonstrate a deliverable housing supply of 9,573 dwellings between 2024-2029.
-Dorset Council is therefore able to demonstrate a deliverable housing land supply of 5.34 years. - 3.4.
-This deliverable housing supply takes into account the advice from Natural England issued in March 2022 along with all subsequent announcements highlighting the need for nutrient neutrality for all new developments within the Chesil and the Fleet, Avon, the Poole Harbour, Somerset Levels and Moors, and Axe catchments.
+However, if a Local Plan is recently adopted, this housing needs figure should be used instead.
+The latest local housing need figure for the Dorset Council area is calculated to be 1,793 dwellings per annum for 1st April 2024. - 3.3.
+Dorset Council can demonstrate a deliverable housing supply of 8,999 dwellings for the 2024-2029 period.
+Dorset Council is therefore able to demonstrate a deliverable housing land supply of 5.02 years. - 3.4.
+This deliverable housing supply takes into account the advice from Natural England first issued in March 2022 along with subsequent announcements highlighting the need for nutrient neutrality for all new developments within the Chesil and the Fleet, Avon, the Poole Harbour, Somerset Levels and Moors, and Axe catchments.